netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 You must also create forms for your entities: see [Overriding Default FOSUserBundle Forms] (https://github.com/FriendsOfSymfony/FOSUserBundle/blob/1.1.0/Resources/doc/overriding_forms.md)

-### 6. Configure the FOSUserBundle (NmnMultiUserBundle params)
+### 6. Configure the FOSUserBundle (PUGXMultiUserBundle params)

-Keep in mind that NmnMultiUserBundle overwrites user_class via UserDiscriminator but it does it only in controllers and forms handlers; in the other cases (command, sonata integration, etc) it still uses the user_class configured in the config.
+Keep in mind that PUGXMultiUserBundle overwrites user_class via UserDiscriminator but it does it only in controllers and forms handlers; in the other cases (command, sonata integration, etc) it still uses the user_class configured in the config.